 - 5.1.
 This is a Bench of zero-based contracts.
 A "Bench" is defined as a roster of qualified firms to provide the same services.
 The District makes no representation that any minimum amount of Services will be ordered by it (through any school or office) from Contractor during the term of this Agreement.
-The District does NOT represent or guarantee any minimum numbers of Orders for Services (sample form attached to this RFP as an Exhibit to this Agreement under this Agreement.
+The District does NOT represent or guarantee any minimum numbers of Orders for Services.
 Further, the District does NOT represent or guarantee any minimum dollar amount of Orders for Services under this Agreement.
 The District reserves the right to compete Work Orders among the firms on the Bench. - 5.2.
 District Payment on Orders for Services shall be contingent upon acceptance of the Services and approval of the corresponding invoice(s) by the appropriate District Administrator or designee.
 Additional payment-related documentation shall be furnished by Contractor to the District upon request. - 5.3.
 To the extent any Order for Services are placed hereunder, Contractor is not entitled to receive payment in the aggregate that exceeds the total dollar amount authorized by the District's Board of Education - 5.4.
-Payment shall be contingent upon acceptance of the work and approval of invoice(s) by the District Administrator or designee.
-The District will process payment within 45 days after receipt of Contractor's invoice(s) that meet the requirements of this section, so long as the District has on file a fully executed contract for the invoiced services.
-Invoices must (a) reference this Agreement number and the related purchase order number, (b) be signed and submitted by the Contractor via email in PDF format to invoices@lausd.net, and (c) itemize services, date(s), and payment rate(s) consistent with the terms of this Agreement.
-Contractor shall not generate invoice until goods have been received by the District and/or services have been provided by the vendor and accepted by the District.
-The invoice date shall not be before the date goods and/or services have been accepted by the District.
-Any invoice(s) failing to meet the requirements set forth in this section will not be considered for payment within 45 days and may be rejected and/or returned to the Contractor for correction.
-Additional documentation shall be furnished by the Contractor to the District's Accounts
+Invoices must (a) reference this Agreement number and the related purchase order number, (b) be signed and submitted by the Contractor to the locations identified below, and (s) shall itemize services date(s), and payment rate(s) consistent with the terms of agreement.